wallace-js/wallace/README.md

 ## Usage

+> [!WARNING]
+> There have been a few changes which are not reflected here, or in the docs yet.
+If in doubt, refer to the built-in documentation (hover on module import).

 Assuming you're comfortable with ES6, you can probably learn Wallace in around 25 minutes, after which you can rely entirely on the tool tips.

 ### Installation